softwaresaved/international-survey/analysis/text_de.md

 It appears that the Desire to work in a research environment, the Freedom to choose own working practices and the desire to advance research are more often ranked as the first reasons than any others one.
 On the contrarious, the Opportunity for career advancement and the salary are the least common reasons for choosing a position as RSE.

-## Where was your previous job based?
+### Where was your previous job based?

-## Rank the following factors dependent on how strongly they influenced your decision to accept your current position
+### Rank the following factors dependent on how strongly they influenced your decision to accept your current position

-# Collaboration and training
+# Section 6: Collaboration and training

 RSEs do not work for themselves, their role involves writing code that is used by others (as seen in section 4), but the collaboration can take other forms.
 This is why we asked with whom the participants work with.
 Usually, they seems to be embedded in a stable group, 64% of them report to work with the same researchers, while a minority as a more flexible collaboration (36%).
 On the side of collaboration, we wanted to know if they were working within a stable group of researcher software.
 It is the case for 56% of them, while 44% do not have such group.